 Once installed, they can spread themselves again through messages and can access your contact list.
-So one of the best solution is don’t download or accept these things unless you know you were supposed to get it.
+So one of the best solutions is don’t download or accept these things unless you know you were supposed to get it.

 Its intended to get viable information and passwords, and beware they can be containing trojans to knock down your system after you gave given the details!!
-You cant find the link ever back.
+You cant the link ever back.